Nuc

-Nucs, or nucleus colonies, are small honey bee colonies created from larger colonies, packages, or captured swarms.
+A nuc, or nucleus colony, is a small honey bee colony created from larger colonies, packages, or captured swarms.
 A nuc hive is centered on a queen bee, the nucleus of the honey bee colony.

 Layout

 A nuc hive has all the features of a standard 10 frame Langstroth hive, except for a reduced width.
 A typical nuc has 5 Langstroth frames arranged side-by-side.

 Nucs can also be created using other hive dimensions, with the British modified national hive being the most common in the United Kingdom.
-According to FERA's (Food and Environment Research Agency) National Bee Unit guidelines, the nucleus should be between 3-6 frames of bees, including a queen, workers, brood in all stages, and honey stores.
+According to FERA's (Food and Environment Research Agency) National Bee Unit guidelines, the nucleus should be between 3–6 frames of bees, including a queen, workers, brood in all stages, and honey stores.

 Creation

 The nuc box, also called a nuc, is a smaller version of a normal beehive, designed to hold fewer frames.

 A smaller space makes it easier for the bees to control the temperature and humidity of the colony, which is vital for brood rearing.
 When using a Langstroth hive, a nuc is created by pulling two to five frames from an existing colony.
 These frames and the nurse bees clinging to them form the basis for the nuc colony.

 A nuc may or may not be given a queen at the time it is created.

 If the nuc does not contain a queen or queen-cell, but does contain eggs, the workers will create a new queen from one of the eggs.

 If the nuc is to be given a new queen, the queen will be introduced to the colony in her queen cage.
 This happens either at the time the nuc is split from the main colony, or after a period of queenlessness, which increases the likelihood that the new queen will be accepted.